baradsrinivas/Data-Science-Projects/README.md

     3 Statistical Analysis

          - After-Only design:
               To determine the treatment effect of customers’ adoption of the app on their spending with the hotel chain, construct a pivot table of average Spending broken up by Adopt and Post.
 What is the difference between the treatment and control groups’ spending in the Post =1 period?
 This is the treatment effect, assuming the experiment is of an Is the above treatment effect statistically significant?
 Perform the necessary hypothesis test and construct a 95% confidence interval for the difference.
 Take the level of significance as 0.05

         - Before-After design:
               Constructed a new DataFrame, where for each customer, you have a new variable, which is the difference in spending between the Post = 1 and Post=0 periods.
 Computed the average difference between those with Adopt = 1 and those with Adopt = 0 in both the Post = 1 and Post = 0 periods.
 Call these differences Difference1 (i,e, the average difference in spending between Post = 1 and Post = 0 periods for customers with Adopt = 1),  and Difference0 (i,e, the average difference in spending between Post = 1 and Post = 0 periods for customers with Adopt = 0).
               Compute the difference between these two differences as Difference1 – Difference0.
 This is the treatment effect in the Before-After design.
 Is the above treatment effect statistically significant?
-Similar to the previous step, perform the necessary hypothesis test and                       construct a 95% confidence interval for the difference in differences.Take the level of significance as 0.05
+Similar to the previous step, perform the necessary hypothesis test and construct a 95% confidence interval for the difference in differences.
+              Take the level of significance as 0.05

 Executive Summary : Concluded based on the Analysis which can be found in the executive summary file.